seyong2/seyong2/_posts/2022-07-13-multivariate-regression.md

 p_val
 ```

 In this example, the $p$-value is very close to 0 and is much smaller than the significance level of 0.05.
-Therefore, we conclude that the five variables explain much of the variation in weight.
+Therefore, we conclude that the five variables explain more variance in weight than a model with no predictors (which would have $R^2$ = 0).
 Until now, we have compared the multivariate regression to the mean but, we can also do the same with a simple linear regression.
 A comparison between fits with and without the additional variables will tell us if it worh including them in the model.

 ```
 X_simple = X_multiple['Height']